 Over 80 pages explaining EVERYTHING you need to know to master your technique on the squat, bench press and deadlift.
 Bust through sticking points and fix the most common errors.

 This program is NOT just an ebook.
-In addition to everything above, you also get a full excel sheet that auto-populates the exact weights you need to use for each lift, including boxes for tracking weights on every exercise.
+In addition to everything above, you also get a full excel sheet that auto-populates the exact weights you need to use for each of the main lifts, including boxes for tracking weights on every exercise.

 “Before and after 12 weeks!